GeReV/yagbe/README.md

 The project makes use of very few external dependencies.
 The only used crates are the [Rust SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2) and the [bitflags crate](https://docs.rs/bitflags/latest/bitflags/) for convenience.

+This emulator is far from fully featured and ignores, by design, some features and systems present in the Game Boy console and other emulator.

+- The emulator is not fully cycle-accurate.
+  - However, CPU instructions are cycle-accurate (ignoring memory timings)
+- Infrared and serial communication were ignored.
+- Only MBC1 (Memory Bank Controller) is implemented at the moment.
+- OAM corruption bug is ignored at the moment.
+- Memory access blocks are ignored (such as during pixel drawing).

 ## Resources used